arthurvinx/annotate/README.md

 - Output: The desired output filename.
 The result is a tab-separated text file. (`output.txt`).

-- The prefix of the levelDB to be used for the mappings (`example`).
+- LDB: The prefix of the levelDB to be used for the mappings (`example`).

-The expected ([output.txt](https://github.com/arthurvinx/annotate/blob/master/test/output.txt)) for this example is:
+The expected [output.txt](https://github.com/arthurvinx/annotate/blob/master/test/output.txt) for this example is:

 **Example output**